ytmytm/plus4-tcbm2sd/UserManual.md

 Fast load/save protocol is defined by its software implementation within game patches, GEOS TCBM2SD driver and embedded loader.

-TCBM2SD is compatible with standard TCBM protocol as implemented by Commodore in Plus/4 ROM.
-However the hardware is capable with much more.

 | device | bytes/second | times 1541 |
 |---|---|---|
 | 1541 (CBM) | 430 | 1x |